SpanishInquisition49/lotus/README.md

 ### Function calls

-A function call is formally an expression, a call is formed by an identifier followed by the list of actual parameters (a list of expressions). **Note:** for now the return statement is unimplemented, but the default return value is the last yielded value from the body.
+A function call is formally an expression, a call is formed by an identifier followed by the list of actual parameters (a list of expressions).

 ```js
 ide([actual]);